 Pierpaolo: We can observe meaningful differences depending on the methodologies used.
 The study methodology that we use obviously depends mostly on the study objective.
 For example, in our cross-sectional surveys in the general population that are measuring prevalence, we classify a respondent as a user or smoker if they answer that they are currently using tobacco products either daily or occasionally.

 To the extent possible, we are trying to make sure that those definitions that we used in our cross-sectional surveys are consistently applied across studies and that the criteria are uniform across the different product categories.

 And while the approach of using compatible criteria and questions for all products of interest is logical, this is not always the case.
 This is because products like e-cigarettes or heated tobacco products are new, and then the research often develop new questions to measure the use prevalence of such products, which makes comparisons with smoking cigarettes very difficult.
 For example, some surveys would use the 100-cigarette threshold for cigarettes, while for the e-cigarettes, the same surveys will only use the one-time use.

 If you smoke a few cigarettes in your life, you are counted as a never smoker.
 But if you puffed on e-cigarettes once or twice, you might be counted as an e-cigarette user.
 I think there are three important points that I would like to stress at this point in time.
 I think first it's important that we are able to differentiate between experimentation trial and established use.

 Second, I think understanding the frequency of use is also important.
-If someone uses an e-cigarette daily, not smoking one cigarette once in the past 30 days, are they really a user of e-cigarettes and cigarettes?
+If someone uses an e-cigarette daily, but smoked one cigarette once in the past 30 days, are they really a dual user of e-cigarettes and cigarettes?

 And finally, we need to understand smoking intensity.
 The health impact is likely to be different for somebody who is smoking one cigarette a day and also uses an e-cigarette, but for someone else who is smoking 15 cigarettes a day and also uses an e-cigarette.